Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Washtenaw Community College Report

 A rank of #3 on this year’s list means Macomb Community College is a great value for allied health & medical assisting services students working on their associate degree.
-Macomb Community College is a fairly large public school located in the medium-sized city of Warren.
+Macomb Community College is a large public school located in the city of Warren.

 In-state tuition fees for undergraduate students at Macomb Community College are $6,210 per year.
 Medical Assisting majors at Macomb Community College take out an average of $6,521 in student loans while working on their Associate Degree.